11 Types of Hummingbirds in Colorado

 Ruby-throated Hummingbird

-Ruby-throated hummingbirds are prey for predatory animals and insect-eating birds because of their small size.
+Tiny and delicate, Ruby-throated hummingbirds are easy prey for animals and birds that specialize in eating insects.

 4. Black-chinned Hummingbird